Jaffna Islands

 Frequently asked

-Can you stay overnight at Fort Hammenhiel?
+Can I stay overnight at the fort?

 Planning a visit to Fort Hammenhiel?